Buenos Aires Introduction Walking Tour (Self Guided), Buenos Aires

 10) Calle Florida (Florida Street)

-There are several noteworthy buildings on Calle Florida.
-Galería Güemes has a gorgeous stained-glass dome and impressive marble columns.
-The neo-Gothic Palacio Elortondo-Alvear has stained glass and plaster molding.
-This historic building is now home to Burger King.
+There are several noteworthy buildings on Florida Street.
+Güemes Gallery boasts a stunning stained-glass dome and impressive marble columns.
+The neo-Gothic Elortondo-Alvear Palace, with its stained glass and intricate plaster molding, is now home to Burger King.
+The building was originally an upscale residence, blending French and Spanish styles.

-At the north end of Calle Florida, you'll find Plaza San Martín.
-The plaza features a monument to José de San Martín, hero of the Wars for Independence.
-The Monumento a los caídos en Malvinas (Monument for the fallen in the Falklands War) is also located in Plaza San Martín.
+At the north end of the street, you'll find San Martín Square.
+The plaza features a monument to José de San Martín, the hero of the Wars for Independence.
+The Monument for the Fallen in the Falklands War is also located here.

 Several significant mansions surround the plaza.
 The Beaux-Arts San Martín Palace, the Second Empire Paz Palace, and the Neogothic Haedo Palace are all worth checking out.
-Don't miss the 33-story Art Deco Kavanagh building, once the tallest building in Latin America.
+Don’t miss the 33-story Art Deco Kavanagh Building, which was once the tallest building in Latin America.

-There are several noteworthy buildings on Calle Florida.
-Galería Güemes has a gorgeous stained-glass dome and impressive marble columns.
-The neo-Gothic Palacio Elortondo-Alvear has stained glass and plaster molding.
-This historic building is now home to Burger King.
+There are several noteworthy buildings on Florida Street.
+Güemes Gallery boasts a stunning stained-glass dome and impressive marble columns.
+The neo-Gothic Elortondo-Alvear Palace, with its stained glass and intricate plaster molding, is now home to Burger King.
+The building was originally an upscale residence, blending French and Spanish styles.

-At the north end of Calle Florida, you'll find Plaza San Martín.
-The plaza features a monument to José de San Martín, hero of the Wars for Independence.
-The Monumento a los caídos en Malvinas (Monument for the fallen in the Falklands War) is also located in Plaza San Martín.
+At the north end of the street, you'll find San Martín Square.
+The plaza features a monument to José de San Martín, the hero of the Wars for Independence.
+The Monument for the Fallen in the Falklands War is also located here.

 Several significant mansions surround the plaza.
 The Beaux-Arts San Martín Palace, the Second Empire Paz Palace, and the Neogothic Haedo Palace are all worth checking out.
-Don't miss the 33-story Art Deco Kavanagh building, once the tallest building in Latin America.
+Don’t miss the 33-story Art Deco Kavanagh Building, which was once the tallest building in Latin America.

-Corrientes Avenue (Avenida Corrientes) holds significant importance as one of the major thoroughfares in Buenos Aires.
-Stretching across 69 blocks, the avenue derives its name from one of the provinces of Argentina.
-Over the centuries, it has undergone various name changes, initially known as Del Sol during the 17th century, then San Nicolás from 1738 to 1808, and De Incháurregui from 1808 until 1822, before finally adopting its present name.
+Stretching across 69 blocks, Corrientes Avenue derives its name from one of Argentina's provinces.
+Over the centuries, it has undergone various name changes, initially known as Del Sol during the 17th century, then Saint Nicolás from 1738 to 1808, and De Incháurregui from 1808 to 1822, before finally adopting its present name.

-The street's history is deeply intertwined with the tango and the identity of porteños, the people of the port city.
-This connection is evident in the numerous commemorative plaques, around 40 in total, honoring significant figures from the history of tango placed on street corners.
+The street's history is deeply intertwined with tango and the identity of the people of Buenos Aires.
+This connection is evident in the numerous commemorative plaques—around 40 in total—placed on street corners, honoring significant figures from the history of tango.

-In the 20th century, Corrientes Street became Buenos Aires' lively nightlife hub, known as "the street that never sleeps."
-It's filled with theaters, cinemas, and stunning Art Deco architecture from the '30s and '40s.
-Since the 1950s, it's been a favorite spot for intellectuals due to its numerous bookshops.
-The famous pizza parlors and restaurants make it the go-to urban weekend entertainment for generations of porteños.
+In the 20th century, Corrientes Street became Buenos Aires' lively nightlife hub, known as "the street that never sleeps".
+It's filled with theaters, cinemas, and stunning Art Deco architecture from the 1930s and 1940s.
+Since the 1950s, it has been a favorite spot for intellectuals due to its numerous bookshops.
+The famous pizza parlors and restaurants make it the go-to place for urban weekend entertainment.

-At the far end of Corrientes, the Luna Park remains a symbol of mass sports and entertainment events, hosting boxing matches and concerts, among other attractions.
+At the far end of Corrientes, Luna Park remains a symbol of mass sports and entertainment events, hosting boxing matches, concerts, and other attractions.

-The street's history is deeply intertwined with the tango and the identity of porteños, the people of the port city.
-This connection is evident in the numerous commemorative plaques, around 40 in total, honoring significant figures from the history of tango placed on street corners.
+The street's history is deeply intertwined with tango and the identity of the people of Buenos Aires.
+This connection is evident in the numerous commemorative plaques—around 40 in total—placed on street corners, honoring significant figures from the history of tango.

-In the 20th century, Corrientes Street became Buenos Aires' lively nightlife hub, known as "the street that never sleeps."
-It's filled with theaters, cinemas, and stunning Art Deco architecture from the '30s and '40s.
-Since the 1950s, it's been a favorite spot for intellectuals due to its numerous bookshops.
-The famous pizza parlors and restaurants make it the go-to urban weekend entertainment for generations of porteños.
+In the 20th century, Corrientes Street became Buenos Aires' lively nightlife hub, known as "the street that never sleeps".
+It's filled with theaters, cinemas, and stunning Art Deco architecture from the 1930s and 1940s.
+Since the 1950s, it has been a favorite spot for intellectuals due to its numerous bookshops.
+The famous pizza parlors and restaurants make it the go-to place for urban weekend entertainment.

-At the far end of Corrientes, the Luna Park remains a symbol of mass sports and entertainment events, hosting boxing matches and concerts, among other attractions.
+At the far end of Corrientes, Luna Park remains a symbol of mass sports and entertainment events, hosting boxing matches, concerts, and other attractions.

 Walking Tours in Buenos Aires, Argentina